 - (optional) overall score comparison – showing how your products or usage scenarios perform in regard to each other

 Cognitive Walkthrough is as close as you can get to regular usability tests.
 This method aims to evaluate the learnability of a system, assess if users can complete their goal and learn all the how’s and the why’s.
 The expertise is performed by a set (2-6) of reviewers to assess the interface.
-The reviewers should focus on specific user activities with pre-defined success criteria – from a new user’s point of view.
+The reviewers should focus on specific user flow activities with pre-defined success criteria – from a new user’s point of view.
 The evaluators may be chosen from the product experts who possess knowledge of the project, UX professionals, engineers building the system, and domain experts from the industry or area where the product would live.

 Similar to usability tests, there is a need for a facilitator who will run the meetings and, in some cases, serve as a presenter and prototype builder.
 Notetakers might come in handy if cognitive walkthroughs would take the form of a workshop.
 The final deliverables would include: